MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-adoption-phase1.md

 - [Set up your first teams on Teams](teams-adoption-your-first-teams.md) to build your technical knowledge.
 - [Assess your organization's readiness for change](teams-adoption-assess-readiness.md).

 The primary goal of this phase is to ensure your readiness for the experimentation phase.
-You will also determine if you need assistance from Microsoft or from our network of skilled partners.
+You'll also determine if you need assistance from Microsoft or from our network of skilled partners.

 ## Validate adoption prerequisites